ZeroTrustZeroTouch/Public-Profile/exampleSite/content/offerings/Partnerships.md

  - Dedicated Fractional representation
  - Co-Management of Services
  - Capacity Planning and Forecasting
- - Consulting and Fractional Services

 <hr>

 ## Why Partnerships?

 Zero Trust Zero Touch was founded on the ideals of "Make Future-Me Less Unhappy", and "Human-Centric".
 The Make Future Me Less Unhappy is simply an easy way of saying I like to do extra work upfront to mitigate Barriers and Blockers that actively make me Unhappy in the long run, meaning there is more room good things in life.
-The Human-Centric part comes as a byproduct of that thought process, as its not very enjoyable to treated like a Cog in a Machine, so I try and do better and treat every person and opportunity as Human first, even if it means missing out on the opportunities.
+The Human-Centric part comes as a byproduct of that thought process, as its not very enjoyable to treated like a Cog in a Machine, so I try and do better and treat every person and opportunity as Human first, even if it means missing out on some of the more corporate opportunities.

-## Who can become a Partner?

-Requirements to be a Partner are relatively low, a sustained relationship - from a commitment to a monthly or quarterly review or regularly engaging in Professional Services.
-This leaves the option of partnerships up to any size of organization based on their needs.